yutakajuli-svg/menko_endurance/MENKO_UI_PRESENTATION_FINAL_FIXED.md

 - RED status area is at the bottom.
 - RED: character portrait on the left, status information on the right.
 - BLUE: status information on the left, character portrait on the right.
+- The BLUE status-group right edge aligns with the strength-bar right edge.
+- The RED status-group left edge aligns with the strength-bar left edge.
+- Each status information window, portrait window, colored frame, and feedback layer moves together as one group.
 - The portrait is always visible, with expression changes for attacking and taking damage.
 - The portrait window and information window are separate windows with a small